The Community Church of Sebastopol, United Church of Christ

 When senior minister, Rev. Gene Nelson, arrived in 1978, the church had a long-time dream of having a space where the entire congregation could gather and where larger community events could also be held.
 And so, after congregation meetings and fund-raising, it was decided to move forward with such a building.
 In 1997 the new multi-purpose building, Memorial Hall, was dedicated.

 And the story continues.
 Having been squeezed for youth and church school/meeting space, and wanting a chapel for smaller worship experiences, in the summer of 2012, the church began construction on a new building, the final addition to the church campus.
 This new addition, completed in early 2013, provides even more opportunity, flexibility and programming for the church’s ministry and outreach we look ahead to a new century of service.

 Rev. Nelson retired after serving 38 years at the Community Church and after a year-long search, Rev. Dr. Benjamin J. Broadbent was called to serve as senior minister.
 His first official Sunday was August 7, 2016.
 The church staff has grown to include a part time associate minister.
-The associates have been Rev. Ginny Curinga, Rev. Lizann Bassham, Rev. Tara Barber, Rev. Kristen DelMonte and our most recent associate, Rev. Rachel Knuth.
-Under their leadership the youth programs and children's ministry have continued to grow, including summer church camping.
+The associates have been Rev. Ginny Curinga, Rev. Lizann Bassham, Rev. Tara Barber, Rev. Kristen DelMonte.
+The church staff has grown to include Lacey Hunter, full time associate minister of Faith Formation and Rachel Knuth, part-time associate minister of Congregational Care.
+Under the Ministers’ leadership, the youth programs and children's ministry have continued to grow, including summer church camping.
 The church’s August apple pie sale now involves the baking and sale of over 1600 apple pies, all proceeds going to provide scholarships for church camps.
 The church sponsors both adult and youth mission trips, has continued its involvement in affordable housing development through faith-based community organizing and has seen an expansion of its music ministry.